The Amazing Hypoallergenic Zinc Jewelry – 10 Best Zinc Alloy Jewelry for sensitive skin

 When copper oxidizes with the air, it forms a green “Residue” on its surface, called Patina.

-Fortunately, if your skin turning green yikes you out, there are certain steps to take to reduce or even prevent the tarnishing.
+Fortunately, if your skin turning green freaks you out, there are steps you can take to reduce or even prevent the tarnishing.

 Does Zinc Alloy Rust?

-Many times people often think to themselves, does zinc alloy rust?
+Many people often ask, “Does zinc alloy rust?”
 Unfortunately, they don’t seem to know the answer to this question.
-In order to answer the question asked, “does zinc alloy rust?”
+In order to answer the question asked, “Does zinc alloy rust?”
 We’d need to answer what “rust” really means.

-Rust, meaning corrosion of iron metal, popular to the general misconception, the only metal that can rust is iron and iron alone.
+Rust, meaning the corrosion of iron metal, contrary to the general misconception, the only metal that can rust is iron and iron alone.

 So no, zinc does not rust, however, zinc does corrode.
 When zinc corrodes, it produces a white corrosion powder-like substance called “white rust”.
 White rust is the general public name for zinc carbonate which is what forms on the zinc surface.

-Interestingly, depending on the zinc alloy metal, for example, copper, the corrosion powder’s color would change to green powder can patina, this is the case of the Statue of Liberty.
+Interestingly, depending on the zinc alloy metal, for example, copper, the corrosion powder’s color would change to green, which is called patina; this is the case with the Statue of Liberty.

 Brass is another alloy that turns green, this is due to the presence of copper, too.